Boosting the economies in rural areas of Southeast Europe

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Countries: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia
+Countries: Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, Serbia

 Lead executing agency: Standing Working Group for Regional Rural Development in South Eastern Europe (SWG RRD)

-Overall term: 2018 to 2021
+Overall term: 2021 to 2025

-The SEDRA project operates in three areas:
+SEDRA operates in three areas: